 The product roadmap needs buy-in from two key groups: leadership and the agile development team.
 Presenting the roadmap is a great opportunity to demonstrate to key stakeholders that you understand the company’s strategic objectives, the needs of your customer, and have a plan to meet them both.

-As you move through the project, make sure to link your team’s work back to the product roadmap for context and visibility into progress for your team and stakeholders.
+As you move through the project, make sure to link your delivery team’s work back to the product roadmap for context and visibility into progress for your team and stakeholders.
 A tried-and-true method: map out the ideas you're committing to on your product roadmap, then break down those ideas into epics, requirements, and user stories on your delivery roadmap.
 Often times, each initiative will have a corresponding epic that needs to be broken down into smaller tasks to complete.
-Establishing this hierarchy makes it easier for product owners and the development team to make decisions and understand how their work fits into the bigger picture.
+Establishing this hierarchy makes it easier for product and development teams to make decisions together, and understand how their work fits into the bigger picture.

 Using and updating the roadmap

 Roadmapping doesn’t end once you’ve reached your final state.
 As the competitive landscape shifts, customers' preferences adjust, or planned features are modified, it’s important to take any learnings or insights, feed them back into your team’s discovery process and ensure the product roadmap continues to reflect the status of current work as well as long-term goals.

 The roadmap should be updated as often as necessary - this could be every week or fortnightly - so that it can remain an accurate source of truth.
 As we’ve all experienced at one time or another, a roadmap is counter-productive if it isn’t up to date.
 You’ll know if your roadmap needs to be updated more frequently because your stakeholders will start calling you for updates instead of consulting your roadmap.
 These one-off requests reflect a distrust in your roadmap, and a huge potential time suck.

 However, on the flip side, you don’t want to spend more time updating the roadmap than is necessary to achieve alignment between stakeholders and within your team.
 Remember, the roadmap is a planning tool to think through how to build great products that will make an impact on your customers and on your business.
 If you’re spending time updating your roadmap that you could (and should) be spending on execution, re-think the cadence and how you take in inputs, feedback, and data from across the business to prioritize your initiatives.

 Best practices for the best roadmaps

-Building and maintaining product roadmaps is an ongoing process as it is a cultural practice to embark upon with your team.
+Building and maintaining product roadmaps is as much an ongoing process as it is a cultural practice to embark upon with your product team.
 There are a few simple ways to set yourself up for success:

 - Only include as much detail as necessary for your audience